richorama/richorama.github.io/_posts/2016-07-08-orleans-vs-service-fabric.md

     <tr>
         <th>Stateless Workers</th>
-        <td>Stateless workers are grains that can have multiple activations to handle high workloads.
+        <td>Stateless workers grains can have multiple activations to handle high workloads.
 Activations are always local
         to the calling grain.</td>
         <td>None</td>
     </tr>